Elehuris Montero Player Props: Rockies vs. Padres

 - Montero hit .233 with 14 doubles, a triple, six home runs and eight walks.

-- Montero got a hit in 56.6% of his 53 games last year, with more than one hit in 20.8% of those contests.
+- Montero got a hit in 56.6% of his 53 games last year, with multiple hits in 20.8% of those contests.

-- Montero drove in a run in 24.5% of his games last season (13 of 53), with more than one RBI in four of those games (7.5%).
-He had three or more RBIs in one game.
+- In 13 of 53 games last year (24.5%), Montero picked up an RBI, and four of those games (7.5%) included more than one RBI.
+He had three or more RBIs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.